-Colic is when your baby cries for three or more hours a day, three or more times a week, for at least three weeks.
+Colic is when your otherwise healthy baby cries for three or more hours a day, three or more times a week, for at least three weeks.
 Symptoms usually appear during your baby’s first three to six weeks of life.
-According to KidsHealth.org, approximately 40 percent of infants experience colic (KidsHealth, 2011).
+An estimated one in 10 infants experience colic.

 Your baby’s constant crying can cause stress and anxiety because nothing seems to alleviate it.
-However, it is important to remember that colic is only a temporary health condition that usually improves on its own.
-It is not usually a sign of a serious medical condition.
+It’s important to remember that colic is only a temporary health condition that usually improves on its own.
+It’s not usually a sign of a serious medical condition.

-However, if colic symptoms are combined with other symptoms, such as a high fever or bloody stools, consult your baby’s pediatrician as soon as possible.
+You should call your baby’s pediatrician as soon as possible if colic symptoms are combined with other symptoms such as high fever or bloody stools.

-Your baby likely has colic if he or she cries for at least three hours a day and more than three days per week.
-Generally, the crying begins at the same time of day.
+Your baby likely has colic if they cry for at least three hours a day and more than three days per week.
+The crying generally begins at the same time of day.
 Babies tend to be more colicky in the evenings as opposed to mornings and afternoons.
-The symptoms can start suddenly—your baby might be giggling one moment and then upset the next.
+The symptoms can start suddenly.
+Your baby might be giggling one moment and then upset the next.

 The cause of colic is unknown.
 The term was developed by Dr. Morris Wessel after he conducted a study on infant fussiness.
-Today, many pediatricians believe that every infant goes through colic at some point, whether it is over a period of several weeks or a few days.
+Today, many pediatricians believe that every infant goes through colic at some point, whether it’s over a period of several weeks or a few days.

-Although there is no one cause of colic, some doctors believe triggers may increase the risk of colic symptoms in your baby.
+There is no one known cause of colic.
+Some doctors believe certain things may increase the risk of colic symptoms in your baby.
 These potential triggers include:

 - acid reflux (stomach acid flowing upward into the esophagus, also called gastroesophageal reflux disease or GERD)